-Critical Areas are defined as mechanical and utility rooms, public bathrooms, elevators, stairwells, exit stairs, exit passageways, Police holding areas, elevator lobbies, fire pump rooms, sprinkler sectional valve locations, elevator shaft and other areas considered by the agency having jurisdiction.
-The Designer/Installer shall contact the agency having jurisdiction to confirm critical areas (i.e. fire command room, fire pump room, generator, etc.) in the new construction.
+Critical Areas are defined as mechanical and utility rooms, public bathrooms, stairwells, exit stairs, exit passageways, Police holding areas, elevator lobbies, fire pump rooms, sprinkler sectional valve locations, elevator shaft and other areas considered by the AHJ.
+The Designer/Installer shall contact the AHJ to confirm critical areas in the new construction.